mgsloan/todoist-shortcuts/development.md

 * Allow using ctrl+arrows while editing text of a task.
 Instead use shift+arrows to shift it around while editing.

-* Is it useful to be able to navigate to first / last task within a section?

 * In agenda view, cursor should be able to focus empty days, for the purpose of adding tasks.

 * What is postpone?

 * Enter day of month + move between months.

-* Remember per project cursor locations.

 * e for Archive and d for Done, # for Delete, are awfully close to eachother.
 Is archive vs delete useful?